Getting Started: Landscape Editing

 Introduction

-User Created Edit Rules can be applied to any landscape.
+Important!
+User Created Edit Rules are currently the primary method for editing landscapes in IFTDSS.
+These can be applied to any landscape.

-IFTDSS users often edit landscapes to better represent the conditions on their home unit, or to simulate landscape conditions after fuel treatments.
-Editing can be performed across the entire landscape or constrained to an area of interest using a shape you've created in IFTDSS, or shapefile you've uploaded, as a mask.
-When you edit a landscape, IFTDSS retains your original landscape, and creates a new copy containing your edits, this means your original landscape is always retained.
+Editing can be performed across an entire landscape or constrained to a specific area of interest.
+Areas of interest may be shapes you've created in IFTDSS, or shapefiles you've uploaded to IFTDSS to use as a mask.
+When you edit a landscape, IFTDSS retains the original landscape and creates a new copy containing your edits.
+This means your original landscape is always retained.

 How to Get Started with Landscape Editing